jupyterhub/jupyterhub/docs/source/rbac/use-cases.md

 # Use Cases

-To determine which scopes a role should have it is best to follow these steps:
+To determine which scopes a role should have, one can follow these steps:
 1. Determine what actions the role holder should have/have not access to
-2. Match the actions against the JupyterHub's REST APIs
+2. Match the actions against the [JupyterHub's APIs](../reference/rest-api.rst)
 3. Check which scopes are required to access the APIs
+4. Combine scopes and subscopes if applicable
-4. Customize the scopes with filters if needed
+5. Customize the scopes with filters if needed
-5. Define the role with required scopes and assign to users/services/groups/tokens
+6. Define the role with required scopes and assign to users/services/groups/tokens

 Below, different use cases are presented on how to use the RBAC framework.

-## User access

-A regular user should be able to view and manage all of their own resources.
-This can be achieved using the scope `all` (or assigning the `user` role).
-If the user's access is to be restricted from modifying any of their resources (e.g., when a teacher wants to check their notebooks), their role should be changed to read-only access, in this case scope `read:all`.

 ## Service to cull idle servers